 Everyone is a client for supplemental health products, especially the growing number of seniors.
-In 2015, there were an estimated 55 million Medicare beneficiaries, and with almost 10,000 Americans turning 65 every day, that number is expected to rise to 82 million by 2030.
+In 2018, there were almost 60 million Medicare beneficiaries, and with almost 10,000 Americans turning 65 every day, that number is expected to rise to 82 million by 2030.

 While the prospect of selling to seniors can be intimidating because of all the regulations involved, the process of selling ancillary insurance products to seniors is fairly simple.
 All applications and Medicare sales appointments must have a Scope of Appointment (SOA) Form submitted to the carrier before the appointment begins.

 Many brokers don’t understand that they could increase their sales prospects and income just by being able to sell supplemental health insurance to seniors, which a signed SOA makes possible.
 Just be sure to fill out a new SOA if your client asks about products that aren’t documented on the first form.
 Putting all of the available options on the table for discovery is a great way to introduce the idea of supplemental health insurance to seniors and may be the best route for helping them find their ideal level of coverage.

 Which Supplemental Health Insurance Plans Do Seniors Usually Buy?

 Most supplemental plans are for everyone, but selling supplemental health insurance to seniors requires a little more attention to detail.
 Not all plans are available to them, and some plans become available only after a certain age.
 These are the top six types of supplemental coverage available to seniors.

 - Accident: While these plans only cover accidents, they are a good option for people with high-deductible health plans.